Helio-Simango/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # Learning Objectives

-+ At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
++ At the end of this project, i'm expected to be able to explain to anyone, without the help of Google:

 ## At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 + What are the arithmetic operators and how to use them